code-inspect-binder/.github/profile/README.md

 ---

 ## Execution Summary
 Using this reproducibility pipeline, we analyzed a collection of R scripts sourced from the [StatCodeSearch](https://huggingface.co/datasets/drndr/statcodesearch) dataset within the GenCodeSearchNet benchmark.
-These scripts are primarily concerned with **statistical analyses in social science and psychology research**, and were linked to corresponding Open Science Framework (OSF) projects.
+These R scripts, which focus on statistical analyses in social science and psychology, were sourced from the GenCodeSearchNet benchmark and linked to relevant projects on the Open Science Framework (OSF), a platform for sharing research materials.
 In total, 296 unique OSF projects were identified and examined through our reproducibility pipeline.

 The complete list of project identifiers is available in [**project_ids.csv**](https://github.com/code-inspect-binder/overview/blob/main/metadata/project_ids.csv), which contains: